thezedwards/AppNoticeSDK-iOS/README.md

 }];
 ```

-### Configuration
+### UI and Message Customization

-In the `AppNotice.bundle` there is a `Configuration.plist` that you can configure to customize your specific application:
+In the `AppNotice.bundle` there is a `Configuration.plist` file.
+This file allows you to customize UI properties and the text shown when your application asks the user for consent:

 ![](http://i.imgur.com/GHQamgR.png)